Where is CAL located?

 Our policy is to require COD payments for all first-time customers (with few exceptions).
 For established customers, we will provide an invoice at the time of sample collection and extend credit, with payment due in 10 days or less.
 We offer a 5% discount for payment made by check or credit card.

 How much sample is needed for testing?

 For R&D testing, the amount of sample is at the discretion of the cultivator/manufacturer and may vary depending upon the type of sample and testing requested.
 The laboratory can offer guidance on the amount of sample needed to produce accurate results.

 For Regulatory Compliance testing, the BCC sets the minimum amount of sample.
 The sample amounts are divided into unpacked harvest batches and product batches for all others.
 See the table below.
 Samples for regulatory compliance testing are reported to the METRC track and trace system.

 Per BCC requirements, Regulatory Compliance samples must be collected and transported by an employee of the testing laboratory.
 CAL provides sampling services to ensure defensible documentation of the sample collection process and proper transport to the analytical laboratory.

 Can R&D samples be shipped to the lab?

 CAL accepts R&D sample deliveries to our lab from BCC licensed businesses only.
-These samples must be pre-scheduled, walked into the lab and received by our staff, opened, inventoried and logged-in.
-No mailed packages or courier drop-offs are accepted.
+These samples must be pre-scheduled, received by our staff, opened, inventoried and logged-in.
 If you are located in CAL’s service area, we can arrange for sample pick up in most cases.
 All deliveries must be accompanied by an Analysis Request Form.